Under those conditions, who is an ideal sponsor?

 Keep in mind, the untapped population required for massive workforce transformation already exists—the nation’s abandoned bottom 50% of students repeatedly identified by NAEP assessments, along with those barely above minimum proficiency.

-CAVEAT: IN INNOVATION, SUCCESS IS NOT GUARANTEED.
+CAVEAT: In innovation, success is not guaranteed.
 As Dimon cautions, the outcomes of innovation remain “unknowable” until tested through implementation.

 Because the operational, implementation, and cloud costs of the HSe4Metrics platform may be significant—even if a rounding error compared to the resulting GDP gains—and because access for students and parents to the platform must be free, a sponsor with a vested interest is needed, whether federal or corporate.
 The national benefit would be shared by all.